dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 We’ve improved the tabbing experience in the IDE.
 Tabs now work much more intuitively, and you don’t have to worry about losing your work anymore!

 #### New products and features
 - We are working to release a DAG directly in the IDE, so that when you’re developing, you have a clear idea of where the model you’re working on sits in the dependency graph.
-If you’re interested in testing out the feature early, head over to the #beta-feedback-for-ide-dag, and we’ll get the new product feature-flagged on your account!
+If you’re interested in testing out the feature early, head over to the `#beta-feedback-for-ide-dag` channel in the dbt Slack, and we’ll get the new product feature-flagged on your account!
 - Added dbt 0.20.0 to Cloud

 #### Bug fixes